NicolasMuras/Django-login-system/README.md

 <strong>File structure:</strong>
 <br>
 <br>
 Because the proyect is small and we don't have a lot of 'apps' in our project I decided to have one folder per application.
 The inner structure of each app folder allow me to manage multiple viewsets and serializers files, depends of the complexity of the object, some times we need to add extra viewsets and serializers in the app.
-The test folder can replicate the app folder structure but in this case I have kept it simple.
+The test folder structure can replicate the app folder structure but in this case I have kept it simple.
 <br>
 <br>
 <strong>Serializers without validations:</strong>